MEGALI (ANO) GRAVA LOUTSON CAVE

 Megali (Ano) Grava Loutson cave also called the Big Upper cave or Peristerograva (Cave of the pingeons) is situated near the village of Loutses at an altitude of 478 metres.
 After a steep descent alongside imposing vertical walls, you'll reach the entrance of the cave.
 The path requires extra attention in winter due to slitheriness.
 Inside the cave the surface is completely flat and the roof is full of geological formations.
 If you are inside the cave and look up to the opening of the cave from where the sunlight enters, you will be impressed by the sense of isolation and serenity this dark cave offers.

-The entrance to the cave is 70 metres wide and approximately 60 metres high.
-Just behind the entrance you'll find the main room of the cave, 100 metres long, 70 metres wide and approximately 60 metres high.
+The entrance to the cave is 60 metres wide and approximately 15 metres high.
+Just behind the entrance you'll find the main room of the cave, 100 metres long, 40 metres deep and approximately 60 metres high.
 On the left, between the entrance to the cave and the horizontal floor of the main room, two corridors with impressive stalactites are located.
 One of them is called 'The white stalactites'.
 The corridors are 20 metres long, 3 metres wide and approximately 3 metres high.

 Study of the cave:

 The cave was studied and mapped on April 15, 1969 by K. Merdenisianos.
 Since 1969 the cave has been studied several times.
 Research by Professor Dr. G.E.
 Theodorou in 1997 revealed ceramic pieces and a Byzantine coin.

 Until now there is no scientific proof of any connection between Megali (Ano) Grava Loutson cave and Mikri (Kato) Grava Loutson cave.